ASFM Hybrid Learning Hub

 At home, all members of our household commit to the following:

-• Reporting to the school doctor when there is a confirmed COVID-19 case in our family.
+• Reporting to the school doctor when there are symptoms and/or if there is a confirmed COVID-19 case in our family

 • Disclosure and self-quarantine when known direct contact with a confirmed COVID-19 case.

-• Being mindful of travel choices, especially over the three weeks before returning to school.
+• Being mindful of travel choices, especially over long weekends or the periods before returning to school after a long break

 Acknowledgement of Risk & Personal Responsibility